eratosthene/kmpc/docs/config.rst

 updatecommand
   This is what runs when you press the Update button.
-Defaults to ``sudo pip install -U kmpc``. advancedtitles
+Defaults to ``sudo pip install -U kmpc``. rebootcommand
+  This is what runs when you press the Reboot button.
+Defaults to ``sudo reboot``. poweroffcommand
+  This is what runs when you press the Poweroff button.
+Defaults to ``sudo poweroff``. advancedtitles
   Whether to attempt to parse track and album titles to display them more appropriately on the screen.
 Defaults to ``false``.